Apricots – مشمش

 These last two are more complex and may require some practice to say smoothly.

-For an extra challenge, try coming up with your own Arabic tongue twisters!
+For an extra challenge, try coming up with your Arabic tongue twisters!

-Tongue twisters may not have a meaning but it is very useful in learning how to speak in Arabic correctly . practice makes perfect .
+Tongue twisters may not have a meaning, but they are handy for learning to speak Arabic correctly.
+Practice makes perfect.